JohnBrungard/CS360-Mobile-Application-Development/README.md

-Fields for the user to provide a username and password, the password element was configured in a way that obscures any text that is typed into the field, a button for the user to submit their username and password, a button for the user to create a new login if it is their first time using the application.
+Fields for the user to provide a username and password, the password element was configured in a way that obscures any text that is typed into the field, a button for the user to submit their username and password, and a button for the user to create a new login if it is their first time using the application.

 The user also required a data display screen for showing all items being tracked in the application.
 This screen had to include:
 A grid for displaying data